unovue/radix-vue/docs/content/components/menubar.md

 ### Root

-Contains all the parts of a menubar.
+Contains all the parts of a menubar

 <PropsTable
   :data="[